kl-chiara/GRIN-Portal/README.md

 ## Project overview
 Currently, interpreting genetic testing results of individuals carrying pathogenic variants in *GRIN1, GRIN2A, GRIN2B* and *GRIN2D* remains challenging and predicting the clinical outcome is difficult.
 The GRIN Portal serves as a novel resource for the community to facilitate education, variant interpretation & research on GRIN genes and associated disorders.
 The framework is designed to connect various types of data at massive scale.
-We are looking for many more collaborators contributing to this project and encourage affected families and treating clinicians to participate in the GRIN Registry.

 ## Functionalities
 - The tab “Basic Information” of the GRIN Portal provides an overview of the history and current state of GRIN-research, as well as clinical and genetic summaries from the GRIN registry of almost 600 participants.